-Special event: PHA hosted a gala event during the 2015 Building a Healthier Future Summits.
+Special event: PHA hosted a gala event during the year ended June 30, 2017.
 In relation to this special event, a portion of the gross proceeds paid represents both a contribution and a payment for the direct benefits received by participants at the event.
-The next gala event is scheduled to take place subsequent to year-end on November 17, 2016.